Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 -   `callId` **[string][5]** ID of the call being acted on.
 -   `destination` **([call.UserID][25] \| [call.PhoneNumber][26])** The destination to transfer the call to.

-### join

-Performs a "join" on two ongoing calls.
-This allows the current user to establish a call with audio with two remote users.

-Both specified calls must be locally held.
-The new, "joined" call will be audio-only, even if either previous call had video.
-Video cannot be added to the "joined" call.
-Both remote participants will see their call taken off hold, and will receive additional audio from other participants after the operation.
-Both previous calls for the current user will be ended after the operation, as indicated by a [call:stateChange][28] event.

-The progress of the operation will be tracked via the [call:operation][22] event.
-Both remote participants will also receive this event as if it were a "remote unhold" operation.

-**Parameters**

--   `callId` **[string][5]** ID of the call being acted on.
--   `otherCallId` **[string][5]** ID of the other call being acted on.

 ### replaceTrack

 Replace a call's track with a new track of the same media type.